Optimization-Based Safe Stabilizing Feedback with Guaranteed Region of Attraction: Simulations

 \section{Simulations}

-In this section, we compare the stability QP with safety penalty controller with the CLF-CBF QP~\eqref{eq:clf-cbf-qp} and its modification, M-CLF-CBF QP, introduced in~\cite[Theorem~3]{XT-DVD:21} to avoid undesired equilibria.
-We focus on the following simple two-dimensional system
+Here, we compare the stability QP with safety penalty controller with the CLF-CBF QP~\eqref{eq:clf-cbf-qp} and its modification, M-CLF-CBF QP, introduced in~\cite[Theorem~3]{XT-DVD:21} to avoid undesired equilibria.
+We focus on the following planar system